 Symptoms of individual and acute vertigo spells can be treated with vestibular suppressants and antiemetics.
 However, much of the effect is from the sedative action of these drugs.
-The literature lacks RCTs assessing the effects of these medications for acute attacks of MD.
-Commonly used treatments include antihistamines (e.g., meclizine, dimenhydrinate, promethazine), benzodiazepines (e.g., diazepam), and phenothiazines (e.g., prochlorperazine).[57]
+The literature lacks RCTs assessing the effects of these medicines for acute attacks of MD.
+Commonly used treatments include antihistamines (e.g., meclozine, dimenhydrinate, promethazine), benzodiazepines (e.g., diazepam), and phenothiazines (e.g., prochlorperazine).[55]
 Diazepam should only be used in acute attacks.[21]
 It should be prescribed at low doses where possible, and long-term prescription avoided due to the risk of dependency.
-Anticholinergics (e.g., scopolamine and atropine) are not commonly prescribed due to their significant side-effect profile.[21]
+Anticholinergics (e.g., hyoscine and atropine) are not commonly prescribed due to their significant side-effect profile.[21]

 Betahistine is used in some countries to reduce the frequency and severity of the vertigo attacks in patients with MD.
-However, one Cochrane review did not find enough evidence to show its efficacy in patients with MD and one 2016 RCT found no significant differences in the mean attack rate compared with placebo.[58]
-[59] Betahistine is not approved in the US; however, it may be compounded if necessary.[58]
-[59]
+However, one Cochrane review did not find enough evidence to show its efficacy in patients with MD and one 2016 RCT found no significant differences in the mean attack rate compared with placebo.[56]
+[57]

 Corticosteroids, whether used orally or as intratympanic injections, may be used to treat acute attacks of vertigo, especially when accompanied by acute hearing loss and tinnitus.
-They are widely used because of their anti-inflammatory properties, although no RCTs are available to assess their efficacy in MD.[60]
+They are widely used because of their anti-inflammatory properties, although no RCTs are available to assess their efficacy in MD.[58]